DevOnWheels/DevOnWheels/README.md

 - Despite my disability, I'm practicing japanese martial arts.
 I hold a black belt in Kenjutsu (fencing) and two gradings in Jujutsu (grappling).
 - In 2019, I participated in a charity run for children rights.
-I finished two kilometers of relay race in my wheelchair before my collegues took over 😊
+I finished two kilometers of relay race in my wheelchair before my collegues took over.
 - In my free time I'm building and painting tabletop miniatures and scale models or trying to finish my RC truck in 1:14 scale.
-And it will never be finished, I'm afraid 😅
+And it will never be finished, I'm afraid ...